Soap opera rapid aging syndrome: Examples

 The practice of rapidly aging characters dates back to the early years of television soap opera.
 In As the World Turns, Tom Hughes was born onscreen in 1961.
 By 1970, he had been to college and fought in the Vietnam War.
 Subsequent recasting exhibited a reverse phenomenon, keeping him in his 30s for 20 years, with Tom hitting his 40s in the 1990s.
 Dan Stewart, born onscreen on As the World Turns in 1958, reappeared as a 26-year-old doctor in 1966.
 A 1993 secret history storyline on All My Children established that lead character Erica Kane had been raped immediately before the series' 1970 debut.
 In this retcon, Erica represses all memory of the assault until 16-year-old Kendall Hart, the child conceived during the rape and put up for adoption by Erica, appears in 1993.
 Viewer reaction to the discrepancy created by Erica having a 16-year-old daughter as the result of a 24-year-old rape prompted the series to immediately adjust Kendall's age to 23.

 On the sitcom Growing Pains, the character Chrissy Seaver was born in October 1988.
 She was an infant for the remainder of season four (1988–1989) and a toddler (played by twin sisters Kelsey and Kirsten Dohring) in season five (1989–1990).
 However, for the final two seasons (6–7), Chrissy was rapidly aged to five.
 She was played by seven-year-old Ashley Johnson.

+The repeated use of SORAS on Days of Our Lives led to characters Tom Horton and his great-great-grandson Scotty Banning both working as doctors in the same hospital at the same time.

+Jersey Boys uses SORAS for Frankie Valli's daughter, Francine.
+Through the first three quarters of the musical and film, she ages in real time with the narrative, then jumps several years ahead while the story remains in the late 1960s, to the point that her 1980 death occurs at roughly the same time of the narrative as Valli's 1967 hit solo record "Can't Take My Eyes Off You."